 Avascular necrosis or osteonecrosis is the death of a segment of bone due to loss of blood supply.
 Both bone cells are the bone marrow are affected.
 AVN is a common cause of hip pain in young and middle aged patients between 35-50 years of age.
 It occurs more in males.
-AVN leads to severe degenerative arthritis of the hip joint and accounts for 10% of total hip replacement cases … Read the rest
+AVN leads to severe degenerative arthritis of the hip joint and accounts for 10% of total hip replacement cases in the United States.… Read the rest

 Information obtained by Vicky Marlow Updated 6/15/08

 Why Indian Surgeons Have Better Results with Hip Resurfacing AVN Patients